-If you are carrying an at-fault accident, speeding ticket, reckless driving violation, or DUI offense on your résumé, Safe Auto could be a better choice than Allstate.
-Each auto insurance company enacts rate penalties differently, so don't be afraid to shop around to find out which insurance company suits you.
+If you are carrying an at-fault accident, speeding ticket, reckless driving violation, or DUI on your record, Safe Auto could be a better choice than Allstate.
+Every insurance company prices policies differently after a violation, so don't hesitate to shop around to find out which insurer is best for you.

 |At-fault accident (damage < $1,000)||$3,006||$2,867|

 Auto insurance companies rely on a driver's age as an indicator of potential risk, assigning rates accordingly.
 Car insurance is usually most expensive for young drivers — thanks to their inexperience — and relatively affordable for middle-aged drivers.
 Since every insurance company prices age tiers in a different way, it's worth shopping around and finding the best rate for you.

 As a general rule, teen drivers should choose Allstate instead of Safe Auto: Allstate offers average yearly savings of $1,820, compared to Safe Auto.

 |Age tier||Allstate avg. annual premium||Safe Auto avg. annual premium|

 Aside from affordability, Allstate and Safe Auto come with pros and cons, including their discount programs, add-ons, customer satisfaction ratings, and financial stability.
 Dive into the data before making your decision.

 |eSign or ePay|